 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Application should be made to the Local Authority (Tameside MBC) by contacting the School Admissions Team at schooladmissions@tameside.gov.uk.
+Application should be made to the school by contacting the school office.